 A student who is on a probationary semester and who fails to raise his/her cumulative grade point average to the level required for good academic standing after one semester of probation will be considered for dismissal.
 All students considered for dismissal will have his/her records evaluated by the Academic Review Board (ARB) and, at the discretion of the ARB, may be given either another probationary semester in which to raise his/her cumulative grade point average to the level required for good academic standing, or dismissed from Centenary University.
 Academic Dismissal is noted on a student’s transcript.

 When changing courses or withdrawing from a class(es):

 - Student must complete the Add/Drop Form from the Registrar’s Office or click here and have the form completed and signed by their advisor;

 - Bring the completed and signed form to the Registrar’s Office for processing.

 - Courses may only be added during the Add/Drop period (the first five days of the semester).

-- Course dropped during the Add/Drop period do not show up on a student’s transcript.
+- Courses dropped during the Add/Drop period do not show up on a student’s transcript.
 Courses dropped after the first five days up until the midpoint of semester (this date is published by the Registrar on the official calendar) receive a grade of W. A grade of W has no impact on a student’s GPA.
-A withdrawal after that date receives a grade of WF.
-A WF is calculated as an F in the student’s GPA.

 Note: Failure to attend any class or verbal notification to the instructor, faculty advisor, and/or the Student Services does not constitute an official withdrawal.
 Failure to withdraw officially by following the above procedures will result in a permanent grade of “F” for the course(s).